datadutch/dv-jinja/README.md

 # dv-jinja
-building a datavault generator using python jinja templating
+* building a datavault generator using python jinja templating
+* GNU GPL v3 license

 # TL;DR
 i have some personal goals with this: